ultrazohm/ultrazohm_sw/docs/README.rst

 5. For ReST syntax highlighting follow the instructions of `this project <https://github.com/steenhulthin/reStructuredText_NPP>`_

-6. For quick preview of the docs you wrote perform the following steps in Notepad++:
+6. For a quick preview of the docs you wrote perform the following steps in Notepad++:
 	1. Hit F5
 	2. Select the **make.bat** file
 	3. The command must have the following format: **\\path\\to\\make.bat html**